google-research/federated/adaptive_lr_decay/README.md

 This will run 100 communication rounds of federated averaging, using SGD on both the server and client, with 10 clients per round and 1 client epoch per round.
-If instead you wanted each client to perform 10 gradient steps (irrespective of the size of their local dataset), you could set `--client_epochs_per_round=-1 --max_batches_per_client=10`.
 For more details on these flags, see [federated_trainer.py](https://github.com/google-research/federated/blob/master/adaptive_lr_decay/federated_trainer.py).

 In the example above, the client and server both use learning rates of 0.1.
 By